ESPP: Is it worth it for employers and employees?

 Running an ESPP requires a specialized skillset.
 It’s not something you’ll manage on a spreadsheet without allowing in errors so taking a DIY approach will generally cause major problems in the long term.

-That’s why you’re better off getting expert help.
+That’s why you’re better off getting professional help.
 At Global Shares, with our award-winning software platform and team of over 300 equity professionals, we can cover everything, from participant enrolment to trading and compliance.

 Set up a call with one of our advisors to learn why we’re the chosen and trusted ESPP administrator for hundreds of companies, across a range of industries, in more than 100 countries worldwide.